 Oracle CREATE TABLESPACE

-Summary: in this tutorial, you will learn how to use the Oracle CREATE TABLESPACE statement to create a new tablespace in a database.
+Summary: In this tutorial, you will learn how to use the Oracle CREATE TABLESPACE statement to create a new tablespace in a database.

-Introduction to the CREATE TABLESPACE statement
+Introduction to the CREATE TABLESPACE statement #

 The CREATE TABLESPACE statement allows you to create a new tablespace.
-The following illustrates how to create a new tablespace named tbs1 with size 1MB:

-DATAFILE 'tbs1_data.dbf'
+DATAFILE 'tbs_data.dbf'

 In this statement: